nicolaschan/ip-anonymize/README.md

 // Use 16-bit mask (first number is for IPv4, second for IPv6)
 anonymize(ipv6, 16, 16) // 'ffff::'

+// Returns null if IP address is invalid anonymize('not an ip', 16, 16) // null
 ```

 ## API Documentation